rst2pdf/rst2pdf/doc/manual.rst

 supports.
 The exact list of supported formats varies according to your PIL version and system.

-For SVG support, you need to install svglib_ or use the inkscape extension.
+For SVG support, you need to install svglib_.

 Some features will not work when using these images.
 For example, gradients will not display, and text may cause problems depending on font availability.

-You can also use PDF images, via pdfrw.

 If you can choose between raster and vectorial images, for non-photographic images, vector files are usually smaller and look better, specially when